Searching for Content¶

 Configuring the Search Bar¶

 When you configure the globally embedded Search Bar widget at the top of one page, it configures the page-top Search Bar widget on all pages in the site.
-It also overrides the destination Search Page’s Search Bar portlet, if they’re configured differently.
+It also overrides the destination Search Page’s Search Bar widget, if they’re configured differently.
 However, it does not override Search Bar widgets manually placed on other pages.

 Keywords Parameter Name: Edit the parameter name for the keywords entered in the search.
 For example, the default URL when searching for the keyword term data looks like this: